-Handy if you are making scheduled items, etc, and want to disable all the dialogs.
+Handy if you are making scheduled items, etc, and want to disable all dialogs and notifications.
 Simply add a 'q' (or check the box in the one-shot options).

 You can also set checksum to only pop up dialogs for "long operations".
 Just how long constitutes a long operation, is of course, up to you.
 The default is 0, so you get "SUCCESS!", even if it only took a millisecond.
-Check your ini for more wee tricks like this.
+Check your preferences for many more wee tricks like this.

 Unrelated to the "quiet" option (above), checksum can thoughtfully invoke your PC speaker to notify you of any verification failures as they happen, as well as shorter double-pips on completion (if your PC supports this - many modern PCs don't).
 You can even specify the exact KHz value for the beeps, whatever suits you best.